ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 The answer of course is YES, but consider the following tips when doing so!

 * Find something you are passionate about
-* Somthing new you want to try
+* Something new you want to try
 * Make something cool and open source it yourself
 * First point of contact is your peers
 * Constructive criticism!